 Is it possible to create a gym in a shed in the garden?
 And what do you have to think about?
 That’s what I asked myself a few days ago.
 A lot of Google searches later, here are the answers.

-Can you build a gym in the garden shed?
-Yes, it’s possible to create a gym in your garden shed.
+Building a home gym in a garden shed is possible and not too difficult.
 If your shed is big, tall and strong enough you can build a great gym in it.
-There are some things to keep in mind like flooring, legality, layout and comfort in order to make it a pleasant gym to use.
+There are some things to keep in mind like flooring, legality, layout and ventilation/heating in order to make it a pleasant gym to use.

 There are a few things you need to know to be able to turn your shed into a gym you’ll actually want to use.
 Keep reading to find out what they are and how you can make your garden gym something you’ll want to use often.